What is yoga?

 - Pranayama – breath regulation

-- Pratyahara – emancipation of the mind from the domination of the senses and exterior objects
+- Pratyahara – withdrawal from the influence of the senses

 - Dharana – concentration

 - Dhyana – meditation

-- Samadhi – when the individual becomes one with the universal spirit.
+- Samadhi – union with the universal spirit.

 Yoga classes at the Studio

 Classes at the Studio focus mainly on asana, or posture.
-There are numerous asanas designed to exercise every nerve, gland and muscle in the body.
-Their practice develops balance, agility, endurance and vitality.
-They help keep the body healthy, reduce tiredness and soothe the nerves, but they also help to train and discipline the mind, developing steadiness and discernment.
+There are numerous asanas designed to exercise every part of the body and their practice keeps the systems of the body healthy and helps steady the mind.

 The yogi… seeks a body strong as a thunderbolt, healthy and free from suffering so as to dedicate it to the service of the Lord for which it is intended.
 B.K.S.
 Iyengar, Light on Yoga.

-Students are given detailed instruction on how to do poses and support that is tailored to their individual needs.
+Teachers give detailed instruction on how to do poses, offering support that is tailored to individual needs.
 ‘Props’ such as blocks and belts are sometimes used to teach certain actions or help students achieve poses or stay in them for longer.

 What to wear to class